jonjamz/meteor-npm-bootstrap/README.md

 Dependencies
 ============

-You must install the [NPM Meteor package from Atmosphere](https://atmosphere.meteor.com/package/npm)
+You must install the [NPM Meteor package from Atmosphere](https://atmosphere.meteor.com/package/npm) for this to work.